 Mental clutter is the hidden barrier to focus and high performance.
-It is vital to learn how to declutter your mind, reduce digital noise, and focus.
+It is vital to learn how to declutter your mind and reclaim your time in order to focus!

 The Hidden Cost of Mental Clutter